ayushwant/Boogy-Covid/README.md

 * It shows Comparision Graph of Covid Data.
 * It helps in analysing your self against Covid Symptoms.
 * It provides latest Covid News.
 * It shows basic Advisory about Covid & connects to official WHO & GOV of India Websites.

+### Boogy-Covid Application